NNN: Next-Generation Neural Networks for Marketing Measurement: Acknowledgements

 \section{Acknowledgements}

-Thank you to Karima Zmerli for your steadfast support of this research, and to Jennifer Steele for the early conversations about using Search as a proxy for consumer demand.
+Thank you to Nithya Mahadevan and Karima Zmerli for your steadfast support of this research and for invaluable advice along the way, and to Jennifer Steele for the early conversations about using Search as a proxy for consumer demand.
 We would like to thank everyone in the Google Data Science community not explicitly mentioned above for their continued support and guidance.